jade152/KeyMastersKeepGames/touhou/OBJECTIVES.md

 ## Preface
-thprac is heavily recommend for these implementations.
+thprac is heavily recommend for implementations of offical games.
 You can download it here: [https://github.com/touhouworldcup/thprac/releases/latest](https://github.com/touhouworldcup/thprac/releases/latest)
 Touhou games are considered unrated.
 If you want them to appear in your keep, change the `include_adult_only_or_unrated_games` option from `false` to `true`.

+# Offical Games
+### Common Game Constraints
+- Complete a trial without losing a life.
+- Complete a trial without losing a life and without using a bomb.

 ## Touhou Youyoumu ~ Perfect Cherry Blossom
 ### Objectives